 Voices of the Past: The Underground Railroad Virtual Field Trip

 8th Grade/Middle School

 What to Expect

-The Underground Railroad digital field trip experience will take students through our historic grounds and houses to learn about different viewpoints represented in the Naperville area and Illinois in the years leading up to the Civil War.
+The Underground Railroad digital field trip experience will take students through our historic grounds and houses to learn about different viewpoints represented in northern Illinois in the years leading up to the Civil War.
 Student learning outcomes include:

 Describe Illinois’ significant and unique role in the Underground Railroad and anti-slavery activity